 Contained within the Dangerous Goods List is a consolidated numbering system for the rapid classification of dangerous goods.
 This list is sometimes referred to as the UN Dangerous Goods Identification Number, Dangerous Goods Classification Number, or Sometimes just the UN Number.

-This DG number is universal across multiple modes of transport, and consists of four digits.
+This UN number is universal across multiple modes of transport, and consists of four digits

 Calcium hypochlorite mixture, dry, corrosive with more than 10% but not more than 39% available chlorine

 UN ID Number